MMRLApp/MMRLApp.github.io/docs/en/guide/index.md

 ## Features

-- **Comprehensive Root Manager Support**: MMRL offers full compatibility with Magisk, KernelSU, and APatch, providing users with a versatile platform for root management.
+- **Comprehensive Root Manager Support**: MMRL offer s full compatibility with Magisk, KernelSU, and APatch, providing users with a versatile platform for root management.

 - **User-Friendly Interface**: The application boasts a user-centric design, featuring edge-to-edge support and dynamic app themes, ensuring a seamless and intuitive user experience.